Blue Badges

 If successful, the whole application or renewal process can take up to 12 weeks

-If you have not received your badge within this time, only then contact us.
+If you have not received your badge within this time, please contact us.

 Paying for your badge